Meet the Macintosh!

 security built in, and almost all security measures are optional and/or

-automatic, making it easy to ignore security issues entirely - if that
+automatic, making it easy to ignore security issues entirely.

-(System Prefs > Accounts > Login Options), you'll be able to skip
+(System Prefs > Users and Groups > Login Options), you'll be able

 What's in a word?

-programs and magic plug-in gizmos that retrieve secret codes,
+programs and magic plug-in gizmos that retrieve secret codes are the

-character-by-character, are the stuff of fiction.
-It only happens in
+stuff of fiction - it only happens in

 Hollywood.
 Modern algorithms can encrypt a password right out of